cockpit-project/cockpituous/README.md

  * learn: Machine learning for test results
  * release: container to run releases
  * sink: log sink used by testing infrastructure
- * tests: container used to select and run integration testing
+ * tasks: run cockpit bots tasks like integration tests or image rebuilds